Biosafety Month

 Announcement of the Trophy Winner

-Below are photos from the various activities and the inaugral trophy winners!
+Below are photos from the various activities, as well as photos of current and past laboratory challenge trophy winners!

-For the biosafety themed escape room challenge, participants had 30 minutes to respond to a biohazardous spill and find an antidote to save everyone in the lab from becoming a zombie.
+For the biosafety and biosecurity themed escape room challenges, participants have 30 minutes to respond to a biosafety or biosecurity themed emergency to save everyone in the lab from a catastrophe.
+Sometimes it's a thieving scientist, other times it's a zombie!

-Some groups found the antidote and escaped.
-Although some groups did not escape and the zombie appeared - attendees had fun trying to solve the clues to find the antidote.
+Some groups solved the clues and escaped.
+Although some groups did not escape - attendees had fun trying to solve the clues.